Steven Louth Law Offices

 Under the Colorado Revised Statutes, theft is committed when someone “knowingly obtains or exercises control over anything of value of another without authorization” and “intends to deprive the other person permanently of the use or benefit of the thing of value.”
 In simple terms, theft is taking something valuable away from the person that it belongs to.
 In many cases, theft may be a lesser charge that is included among other charges when a person is charged with various economic crimes.
 However, theft alone is a very serious charge, which can range from a misdemeanor to a felony depending on the circumstances and value of the thing that was taken.
-What is always clear is that anyone charged with a crime in Colorado needs to speak with a dedicated Denver criminal defense attorney immediately.
+What is always clear is that anyone charged with a crime in Colorado needs to speak with a dedicated Denver theft attorney immediately.
 Steven Louth is an experienced, aggressive attorney who understands how to protect your rights, and will fight hard for the best possible outcome for all of his clients.

 The severity of theft charges, and the penalty associated with them, depends largely on the value of the thing that was taken: